FOREX-Euro weak near 3-week lows as ECB tries to tame strength

 “Data momentum appears to be tentatively shifting back in the dollar’s favour, at least against the majors, euro/dollar valuation vis-a-vis interest rate differentials is hitting up against unsustainable extremes,” it said.

-Against the yen, the dollar was firmer at 102.35.
+Against the yen, the dollar was flat at 102.30.
 The yen has been hemmed in a tight range between 102.01 and 102.65, with traders attributing its inertia to dwindling participation from Japanese investors, many of whom may have closed their books before the end of the Japanese fiscal year this month.

 The Australian dollar traded at $0.9217, a four-month high, underpinned by speculation that China will unveil stimulus measures to re-energise its slowing economy.
 The Aussie is used as a proxy for exposure to growth cycles in China, Australia’s key export market.
-(Editing by Hugh Lawson and Pravin Char)
+(Editing by Hugh Lawson)